Minres/TGC-VP/README.md

 * Visual Studio 2019 (community edition is sufficient) with C/C++ support
 * Python 3.6 or newer
-* SystemC 2.3.3 and SystemC-CCI 1.0.0.
-Both should be installed into the same location and the environment variable SYSTEMC_HOME should point to it
 * Conan (https://conan.io/) version 1.36 or newer.
 If python is installed this can be installed using pip (see above in [Quick start](#quick-start))